Skip to Content

 Allowable Uses

 According to settlement guidance, opioid settlement funds can be used in various ways to address the multifaceted challenges posed by the opioid crisis.
-This includes funding for addiction treatment, recovery services, and initiatives aimed at preventing opioid misuse.
+This includes funding for addiction treatment, harm reduction, recovery services, and initiatives aimed at preventing opioid misuse.
 Settlement guidance also emphasizes the importance of allocating resources to address the social and economic impacts of opioid addiction.
-Milwaukee County used this guidance to develop an allocation process to ensure funds are utilized to effectively address the root causes of the crisis and mitigate its widespread consequences.
+Milwaukee County utilized this guidance to develop an allocation process that ensures funds are used effectively to address the root causes of the crisis and mitigate its widespread consequences.

 Allocation Process